robinnarsinghranabhat/Nepalese-Langauge-Text-summarization-with-Python/README.md

-This script is simple modification to gensim text summarization library, which handled only english text
+##This script is simple modification to gensim extarctive text summarization library, which handled only english text

-Dependencies :
+### Dependencies :
 1) Python 3+
 2) gensim (pip install gensim)

+### PLEASE TAKE A LOOK AT test.py to see how script works

+## BASIC IMPORT
+import gensim
+from summarizer import summarize_nepali summarize_nepali(sample_nepali_article,ratio = 0.1) # ratio defines what percentage of news to be kept

 Please feel free to use the script and contribute to make this script better.